 Niceness is a lifestyle for Jim.
 It’s also profitable.
 He asks about family.
 He smiles.
 He makes you feel good.
 People like him.
 So they buy from him.
 Jim lives the sales adage, “All things being equal, people buy from people they like.
 All things not being equal, people still buy from people they like.”

-And so as we begin the New Year, anyone interested in developing business might adopt the resolution to simply be nicer.
+And so if you’re looking for a summer project, you might try to work on simply being nicer.
 It helps you make sales, makes your co-workers happier and more productive, and will make you happier.